 - 2 teaspoons coconut oil

-- 1 egg
+- 1 large egg

-- 3 tablespoons almond milk, unsweetened
+- 3 tablespoons milk or water

-- 3 tablespoons almond flour, blanched
+- 3 tablespoons blanched almond flour

 - 2 tablespoons chocolate protein powder

-- 1 teaspoon cocoa powder
+- 1 teaspoon Dutch-process cocoa powder

-- 1 tablespoon Monk Fruit sweetener
+- 1 tablespoon golden monk fruit

 - ½ teaspoon baking powder

-- Warm coconut oil in a mug or ramekin until it's melted (but don't let it get hot) for 20-30 seconds.
+- Warm the coconut oil in a mug or ramekin until melted (but not boiling) for 20-30 seconds, depending on the strength of your microwave.

-- Top the cake with a few more chocolate chips and microwave for 60-80 seconds, depending on the strength of your microwave.
+- Top the cake with a few more chocolate chips and microwave for 60-80 seconds.

-- Use a large microwave-safe mug because the batter will expand in the microwave.
+- Give the cake extra room.
+Use a large microwave-safe mug or divide the batter into two ramekins since the batter will expand in the microwave.

 Alex